 We’ll let you in on a little secret: cement screed flooring is notorious for uneven surfaces, running tones and weird patches, and the picture-perfect cement screed floors that you see in magazines are typically done over a few times (and perhaps even photoshopped to look better than it actually is).
 In other words, cement screed floors being “easy to maintain” is a myth at best, and a lie at worst.

-Not only that, it’s also common for chips and cracks to appear on cement screed floors, sometimes in less than a year.
+Not only that, it’s common for chips and cracks to appear on cement screed floors, sometimes in less than a year.
 This is because of heat expansion and the fact that cement screed floor has no grout spacing — unlike tiles — to allow for natural expansion and contraction.
 Moreover, the treated cement surface tends to wear off with time, which requires expensive resurfacing.
 Tiles and vinyl flooring doesn’t empty your wallet periodically like this.

 Do this instead: For an industrial look, opt for concrete-inspired laminate flooring or homogeneous tiles.
 These look like cement screed, but they’re a lot easier to maintain.